What is Depression?

 How Does Depression Happen?

 Depression sometimes happens due to issues with an electrochemical process in your brain.
-We have billions of neurons that are supposed to be communicating with each other by sending chemicals called neurotransmitters to each other.
+We have billions of neurons that are supposed to be communicating with each other by sending chemicals, called neurotransmitters, to each other.
 These are what give us our feelings of elation, excitement, warmness, contentment, and many more feelings associated with happiness.

 A little bit of Psych101 review…

-When it’s time for neurotransmitters to be sent from neuron “A” to neuron “B,” there are 3 potential paths that it can take: (1) it can transfer – this is the desired action, (2) it can dissipate – basically just get lost in the ether in the synaptic gap between the neurons, or (3) it can go through a process called “re-uptake,” which means that it gets sent back into neuron “A.”
+When it’s time for a neurotransmitter to be sent from neuron “A” to neuron “B,” there are 3 potential paths that it can take: (1) it can transfer – this is the desired action, (2) it can dissipate – basically just get lost in the ether in the synaptic gap between the neurons, or (3) it can go through a process called “re-uptake,” which means that it gets sent back into neuron “A.”

 We want the neurotransmitters to take path (1), but for many reasons they often take paths (2) and (3).
 We have drugs to help with this, but they don’t last forever because our bodies adjust to them.
 The depression medications also commonly have nasty side effects.

 Depression can also happen as a result of life circumstances.
-Significant life events, such as the loss of a loved one, the ending of a relationship, the experience of a trauma, the loss of a job, or any other significant event can potentially lead to depression.
+Significant life events, such as the loss of a loved one, the ending of a relationship, the experience of a trauma, the loss of a job, or any other significant event, can potentially lead to depression.